muratk3n/thirdwave/en/README.md

 ---

-The hilarious part is C will happily let you do it.
+The hilarious part is C will happily let you do that.
 Coding close to the metal.

 ---